abrasive/shairport/README.md

 ---------------------------
 Shairport 2.0 does Audio Synchronisation.

 (1) Shairport 2.0 allows you to set a delay (a "latency") from when music is sent by iTunes or your iOS device to when it is played in the Shairport audio device.
-The latency can be set to match the latency of other output devices playing the music, thus achieving audio synchronisation.
-Latency is actively kept at the set level, thus synchronisation is actively maintained.
+The latency can be set to match the latency of other output devices playing the music, achieving audio synchronisation.
+Latency is actively kept at the set level, so synchronisation is actively maintained.

 (2) Shairport 2.0 is developed for ALSA, so is ALSA and Linux only.